Chandan-M-N/federated_learning/README.md

 If you don't see any errors, you're good to go!

-#### Docker

-For the MLCube setup you will need to install Docker on your system.
-Please refer to the [Docker install guide](https://docs.docker.com/get-docker/) on how to do that.

 ## Run Federated Learning with TensorFlow/Keras in MLCube with Flower